mapbox/hpp-skel/README.md

 # Contributing and License

 Contributors are welcome! :sparkles: This repo exists as a place to gather C++ Header Library knowledge that will benefit the larger community.
-Please contribute your knowledge if youd like.
+Please contribute your knowledge if you'd like.

 hpp-skel is licensed under [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).
 Attribution is not required, but definitely welcome!
 If your project uses this skeleton, please add the hpp-skel badge to your readme so that others can learn about the resource: